while2/while2.github.io/_posts/2014-09-09-exemplar-based-completion.md

 ---
 layout: post
-tags: image-completion inpainting
+tags: image-processing image-completion
-categories: vision
+categories: computer-vision
 title: A Review of Exemplar-based Image Completion
 abstract: For image editing, there are many reasons to reconstruct some missing contents from an image, to repair deterioration, remove undesirable objects etc. Exemplar-base algorithms use pixels from the same image to fill missing areas and achieved the state of art results.
 This post breifly reviews the history of exemplar-based methods, and ends up with a TPAMI'14 paper. <p><img src="/images/completion/bungee.jpg" width="20%"/> <img src="/images/completion/bungee-mask.png" width="20%"/> <img src="/images/completion/bungee-result.png" width="20%"/> <img src="/images/completion/bungee-label.png" width="20%"/></p>